jrs-coding-school/nosql-camp/1-intro/demo.md

 ```
 $ curl -X GET http://127.0.0.1:5984/_all_dbs
 ```

-## Create a database
+## Create a database with the API

-We can use the http `PUT` verb to create a new database and a second command to list the database again.
+We can use the http `PUT` verb to create a new database named `test` and a second command to list the database again.

 ```
 $ curl -X PUT http://127.0.0.1:5984/test